turingschool/lesson_plans/ruby_02-web_applications_with_ruby/models_databases_relationships.markdown

 ```

+**In your gist**:

 * What's the difference between test, development, and production databases?
-What do we use each of these databases for?
+* How do you create a Rails app from the command line with a postgres database?

 ### One-to-Many Relationships